tdhock/PeakSegFPOP-paper/jss-reproducible/README.md

 There are several different levels of reproducibility.
 - For the most basic level of reproducibility you can re-make the figures using the jss-figure-*.R files provided.
-Type "make clean" to remove the figure files, then type "make" to re-make the figures.
-On my computer it took about 2 minutes to re-make the figure files.
+Type "make clean" to remove the figure files, then type "make" to re-make the figures, which are copied to the jss-figures sub-directory, and named figure-3-left.pdf, figure-3-right.pdf, etc. On my computer it took about 2 minutes to re-make the figure files.
 - For the next level of reproducibility you can type "rm *.rds" to remove the RDS files which store the results of the model fitting computations used to make those figures.
 Re-running